danilabubnov/Statify/README.md

 This schema must be applied to the database before running the synchronizer, as it defines all required tables and relationships for storing user data fetched from the Spotify API.

+Alternatively, if you run `statify-data-api`, it will automatically generate the database schema using Hibernate based on the entity definitions.

 ## 🐳 Running the System

 To run the entire Statify system locally, use the provided `docker-compose.yml` in the root of the repository: